covid19-eu-zh/covid19-eu-data/README.md

 ### Scrapers

-The scripts that are being used to update the data is located in `scripts` folder.
-Most of the scripts requires the `utils.py` module to run.
+The scripts that are being used to update the data are located in `scripts` folder.
+Most of the scripts require the `utils.py` module to run.
 Create a new environment and run `pip install -r requirements.txt` to install the requirements.

 ### Workflows

-The workflows that updates the dataset are defined in `.github/workflows`.
+The workflows that update the dataset are defined in `.github/workflows`.

 ## Data Sources and Comments